-The requirements of a reverse mortgage loan usually are being sixty-two or older, using the home as your primary residence, and having a low remaining mortgage balance or having paid it off.
+The requirements of a reverse mortgage normally are being sixty-two or older, maintaining your property as your primary residence, and having a low remaining mortgage balance or owning your home outright.

 Do you have a question regarding a mortgage program?